adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 We use external service provider tools for email (GSuite); for non-EU/EEA users only to analyze your use of our Websites ([Google Analytics](#google-analytics)); for non-EU/EEA users only for A/B testing based on the analytics data ([Google Optimize](#google-optimize)) and for crash reports and event tracking in our mobile products and on Adblock Plus for Safari on macOS ([Firebase](https://firebase.google.com/)).
 These services are provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 In order to ensure an adequate level of data protection, we have entered into a data processing agreement including the EU Standard Contractual Clauses (processors) – Commission Decision C(2010)593.
 You can access a copy of this agreement [here](https://support.google.com/a/answer/2888485).

 We use external service provider tools to receive donations.
 This service is provided by Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA.
-Stripe is certified under the EU-US Privacy Shield Framework ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TQOUAA4)).
+Stripe is certified under the EU-U.S. Privacy Shield Framework ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TQOUAA4)).
 Some cookies are saved to your browser before proceeding with payment transactions in order to prevent fraudulent use of their services.
 For more information, please [consult Stripe’s cookie policy](https://stripe.com/cookies-policy/legal).

 We also use external service provider tools for user support.
 These services are provided by Zendesk, Inc., 1019 Market Street, San Francisco, CA 94103 (Zendesk) and Sprout Social, Inc., 131 S Dearborn Street, 7th floor Chicago, IL 60603 (Sprout).
 Both Zendesk ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TOjeAAG&status=Active)) and Sprout ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TOR6AAO&status=Active)) are certified under the EU-U.S. Privacy Shield Framework.